randytarampi/slamscan/README.md

 # AWS_RUN_TIMEOUT=120
 # AWS_PROFILE=<your local `aws-cli` configured credentials in a profile>

-cp test/resources/event.json ./event.json
+cp test/resources/event.s3.json ./event.json # Or event.sns.json
 # Might as well use the skeleton that's already there and just change the `DEFINE-ME`s
 emacs event.json # or `vim` or `nano` or whatever.

-# Run your lambda locally
+# Run your lambda locally against the mock data in `./event.json`
 node-lambda run